French Cochinchina: Government

-Following the French colonial invasion, Vietnamese mandarins withdrew from Cochinchina, forcing the French to adopt a policy of direct rule.
+Following the French colonial invasion, Vietnamese mandarins withdrew from Cochinchina, leading the French to adopt a policy of direct rule.

 The highest office in the government of French Cochinchina was the Governor of Cochinchina (統督南圻, Thống đốc Nam Kỳ), who after 1887 reported directly to the Governor-General of French Indochina.
-As French Cochinchina was a directly-ruled colony the French colonial apparatus operated at every level of government including at the provincial, district, and communal levels.
+As French Cochinchina was a directly-ruled colony, the French colonial apparatus operated at every level of government including at the provincial, district, and communal levels.

-Each Cochinchinese province was headed by French official with the title of "Chủ tỉnh" (主省) or "Tỉnh trưởng" (省長), these French officials had similar roles and responsibilities as the equivalent French "Công sứ" (公使) had in the provinces of the Nguyễn dynasty.
-The provinces of French Cochinchina was further divided into districts known as "Tong" headed by a "Chanh tong", which were further divided into communes known as "xã" (社), which were headed by a "Huong ca".
+Each Cochinchinese province was headed by a French official with the title of "Chủ tỉnh" (主省) or "Tỉnh trưởng" (省長).
+These officials had similar roles and responsibilities as the equivalent French "Công sứ" (公使) had in the provinces of the Nguyễn dynasty.
+The provinces of French Cochinchina were further divided into districts known as "Tong" and headed by a "Chanh tong", and the districts in turn were further divided into communes known as "xã" (社), headed by a "Huong ca".
 Both the district and commune chiefs were salaried employees of the French colonial administration.

 Laws

-During the early periods of French rule in Cochinchina both French laws and Nguyễn dynasty laws applied and offenders of both faced trial in French courts.
-Initially French people were tried using French laws and Vietnamese people (then known as "Annamese people") were tried using the Nguyễn dynasty's laws alongside a new set of provisions that the French had introduced for their colonial subjects.
+During the early periods of French rule in Cochinchina, both French laws and Nguyễn dynasty laws applied and offenders of both faced trial in French courts.
+Initially French people were tried using French laws and Vietnamese people (then known as "Annamese people") were tried using the Nguyễn dynasty's laws, alongside a new set of provisions that the French had introduced for their colonial subjects.
 The French courts applied their rulings based on the two different legal systems.
-After their consolidation of power the Nguyễn's laws were completely abolished in French Cochinchina and only French laws applied to everyone in the colony.
+After the French consolidation of power, the Nguyễn dynasty's laws were completely abolished in Cochinchina and only French laws applied in the colony.

 On 6 January 1903, the Governor-General of French Indochina Jean Baptiste Paul Beau issued a decree that stated that offences for both French and indigenous laws would go to French courts and that offenders would only be tried against French Cochinchina's penal code.
 During this period the Governor-General of French Indochina also issued a decree that introduced new laws to fine people for a number of common offences outside of the French penal code.